 - *Note it’s best to record spoken interviews with your phone or recorder to ensure the accuracy of quotes and information.

 - They are busy: Approach them in the right way, often by message or email – let them know you respect their time, ask for just 10 or 15 minutes.
 They’ll probably give you a little longer on the day.
 If they don’t ask your most burning question.

-- You haven’t approached them in a way that they feel in control: It’s good practice to be very clear about the story you are doing, why you have chosen to reach out to them and the talking points you’d like to discuss send a well-crafted clear and concise email outlining these things.
+- You haven’t approached them in a way that they feel in control: It’s good practice to be very clear and transparent about the story you are doing, why you have chosen to reach out to them and the talking points you’d like to discuss send a well-crafted clear and concise email or message outlining these things.
 Tell them you can meet them anytime and anywhere at their convenience.

 - They represent an organization and are worried about saying the wrong thing: In this case, you could send them a specific question